Diagonal Born-Oppenheimer Corrections in Condensed-Phase Ring Polymer Surface Hopping: Results and Discussion

-Fig.~\ref{fig:pop-dboc-highT}(g)-(i) demonstrates the population transfer profile in the non-adiabatic reaction regime.
-Here, RPSH-BA clearly shows deviations from the exact results at all values of $E_r$ while RPSH-CA performs very well, especially in reproducing the correct Boltzmann populations and phase oscillation in the short-time limit.
+Fig.~\ref{fig:pop-dboc-highT}(g)-(i) demonstrate the population transfer profile in the nonadiabatic reaction regime.
+Here, RPSH-BA shows deviations from the exact results at all values of $E_r$, while RPSH-CA performs satisfactorily well in reproducing the correct phase oscillation in the short-time limit and the Boltzmann populations at the long-time limit as the $E_r$ increases.
 The diagonal correction adds a repulsive wall to the ground state adiabatic PES when the energy of the two states gets close, thus hindering the population transfer from the donor to the acceptor side.
 This leads to a deteriorating effect on $P_D$ profile in RPSH-CA$^\text{D}$.
 However, the same change of PES has an improving effect on RPSH-BA, which was already suffering from an exaggerated population transfer from reactant to product.
-As a result, RPSH-BA$^\text{D}$ produces better agreement with the quantum Boltzmann distribution but is still very unreliable in terms of correct phase oscillations.
+As a result, in comparison to RPSH-BA, RPSH-BA$^\text{D}$ produces better agreement with the exact results in terms of the amplitude of population oscillation but is still unreliable in terms of correct phase oscillations.